getodk/collect/README.md

 ## Release cycle
 Releases can be requested by any community member and generally happen every 2 months.

 Before release we perform a "code freeze" (we stop merging pull requests) and then carry out regression testing.
 If any problems are found, the release is blocked until we can merge fixes.
-Once the process is complete, [@yanokwa](https://github.com/yanokwa) pushes the releases to the Play Store.
+Once the process is complete, [@lognaturel](https://github.com/lognaturel) pushes the releases to the Play Store following [these instructions](#creating-signed-releases-for-google-play-store).
 The code is "unfrozen" after a short grace period to make hot fixing easier.

 At the beginning of each release cycle, [@grzesiek2010](https://github.com/grzesiek2010) updates all dependencies that have compatible upgrades available and ensures that the build targets the latest SDK.